skuro1439/issue-agent/website/docs/getting-started/setup.md

 and edit the file.

-Or you can use the following minimum YAML to create a config file.
+Or you can use the following minimum YAML to create `issue-agent.yml`.

 Configuration parameter example as follows.
-See [default_config.yml](https://github.com/clover0/issue-agent/blob/main/agent/config/default_config.yml) for more details.
+See `Configuration` for more details.

 ```yaml
 # Minimum Example